-Wheelchairs With Formula PTO Plus Systems
+Wheelchairs with Formula PTO Plus Systems

-SYMPTOM PROBABLE CAUSE SOLUTIONS Wheelchair Power ON but does not drive.
-System tilted beyond drive lock-out angle (20°).
-Return to neutral position (upright).
+SYMPTOM PROBABLE CAUSE SOLUTIONS Wheelchair Power ON but does not drive System tilted beyond drive lock-out angle (20°) Return to neutral position (upright).
 Contact Invacare/Dealer for service if this does not solve the problem.
 Seating system not functioning.
 Low batteries.
-Faulty electrical connection.
+Charge batteries. , and the second Faulty electrical connection.
+Check all connections.
 Blown fuse.
-Charge batteries.
-Check all connections.
 Have wiring harness replaced by a qualified technician.
-Programmer does not work or gives "communication error" System tilted, reclined or elevated beyond drive lockout angle (20°).
-Return to neutral position (upright and completely lowered).
-Refer to Operating the Formula PTO Plus System on page 38.
-Contact Invacare/Dealer for service if this does not solve the problem.